 Times for Kids has teaching resources from Times.

 KQED Public Media’s website has a small section of its Ed Space pages dedicated to short current events-based Do Now activities that teachers can use in their classrooms.
 For more in-depth lesson ideas you should explore KQED’s curriculum bank where you can search for lessons by subject and grade level. (info. from Richard Byrne)

 The Center on Congress at Indiana University has a good collection of interactive, role-playing activities for learning about how the United States’ government functions.
 In “How a Member Decides to Vote” students take on the role of a Congressman or Congresswoman for a week.
 During the simulated week, students receive phone calls from constituents, read newspaper headlines, meet with constituents, meet with lobbyists, and attend meetings with other Congressmen and Congresswomen.

-Free Documentary TV - there are 1737 free documentaries in a variety of genres listed at the site and the number is continually growing, great resources for teaching with documentaries
+Free Documentary TV offers 1737 free documentaries in a variety of genres listed at the site and the number is continually growing, great resources for teaching with documentaries.

 The Glencoe/McGraw Hill Companies published a commonly used US History textbook : The American Journey Modern Times.
 To accompany that textbook Glencoe/ McGraw Hill hosts an online video library containing more than five dozen titles.

 History Animated provides animations of the American Revolution, the US Civil War, and the US Pacific Campaign in WWII.
 In the three series of animations you will see the animated movement of armies displayed on a map, accompanied by captions describing the strategies of the armies as well as the results and consequences of each battle.

 “America, A Narrative History” is a text published by WW Norton.
 As a free supplement to the book, Norton has published ten Google Earth tours.
 These tours include major themes and events in US history, providing history lessons within a geographic context.